pouchdb-community/relational-pouch/README.md

 Relational Pouch is a plugin for PouchDB that allows you to interact with PouchDB/CouchDB as if it was a relational data store.

 It provides an enhanced API on top of PouchDB that is probably more familiar to fans of relational databases, and maybe even easier to use.
-At the same time, though, you still have CouchDB's awesome sync capabilities.
+At the same time, though, you still have CouchDB's awesome indexing and sync capabilities.

 This plugin also uses clever tricks to avoid creating secondary indexes.
 This means that even if you have complex entity relations, your database operations should still be very fast.

-The main goal of this is to provide an API that is as similar to Ember Data/JSONAPI as possible.
+The main goal of this is to provide an API that is as similar to Ember Data/JSONAPI as possible, while still being performant and Pouch-like.

 Installation
 ------